bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Sjors Provoost: 00:17:10

-Yeah, so every second you can shave off the checking time is better.
+Yeah, so every second you can shave off, the checking time is better.
 So, BIP34 was introduced, which made this process more efficient.

 Aaron van Wirdum: 00:17:18